-Where the amounts of these discounts, rebates etc are not identified on the sales invoice, explain how you calculated the amounts shown in your response to question D4.
+Where the amounts of these commissions, discounts, rebates and allowances are not identified on the sales invoice, explain how you calculated the amounts shown in your response to question D4.

 If you have issued credit notes, directly or indirectly to the customers, provide details if the credited amount has not been reported as a discount or rebate.